beehive-lab/tornado-insight/README.md

 instant notifications, developers gain immediate insights into potential compatibility issues, allowing for proactive adjustments and adherence to the TornadoVM guidelines.
-Currently, the static checker already has checks for datatype, Traps/Exceptions, recursion, native method calls, assert statements.
+Currently, the static checker performs checks for datatypes, Traps/Exceptions, recursion, native method calls, assert statements.

 TornadoInsight provides a tool window to view the built-in